scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 number of LaTeX-to-HTML converters exist, including TeX4ht [TEX4HT]_, HEVEA [HEVEA]_, and Pandoc [PAN]_.
 I will use Pandoc in this example since the document has a simple structure that Pandoc fully supports.
-One of the other converters might be more appropriate for a more complex document.
+A different converter might be more appropriate for a more complex document.

-None of the converters are aware of the PythonTeX commands and environments, so the document cannot be converted directly.
+Since Pandoc only supports a basic subset of LaTeX, it is not aware of the PythonTeX commands and environments and cannot convert the document in its current form.
 This is where the ``depythontex`` utility is needed.
 To use ``depythontex``, I modify the case study document by adding the ``depythontex`` option when the PythonTeX package is loaded:

 .. code-block:: latex